Debunking 5 Common Myths About Using Suitcase Wire Feeders on the Jobsite

 Using wire welding processes

-Myth 1: Operators aren’t comfortable using wire feeders
+Myth 1: Operators Aren’t comfortable using wire feeders

-While switching from stick and TIG welding to wire processes on the jobsite may require some training, productivity gains can be significant.
+While switching to wire processes on the jobsite may require some training, productivity gains can be significant.
 One contractor making the switch from TIG to modified short-circuit MIG on the root pass and from stick to pulsed MIG on the fill and cap passes found the training necessary to vary — with a welder’s experience using a MIG gun and with open root welds as the biggest factors impacting training time.
 The arc is programmed to be more forgiving and easier to use, which contributes to ease of use and faster training.

 Myth 2: Wire feeders are always having feeding problems

 Miller® SuitCase® wire feeders deliver smooth and consistent wire feeding, thanks to new technology that helps reduce drag on the wire.
 Inlet guides (which direct the wire coming off the spool and into the gun) that use an offset goalpost-style design help minimize drag and wear on the wire.
-Also, suitcase feeders that use a scaled wire pressure knob help prevent feedability issues that result from overtightening the drive rolls.
+Also, suitcase feeders that use a scaled wire pressure knob help prevent feedability issues that result from overtightening the drive rolls

 Myth 3: Wire feeders aren’t durable enough for field welding